Aimeedeer/meal-swap/README.md

 In the end we picked the bites we wanted, and traded them.
 I did not receive a satisfying quantity of tofu.

+The CBD water was as dumb as expected &mdash;
+bad taste, no chill.

 #### Meal 4